learn-publichealth/free-training-links/README.md

 2. https://pgcoe.github.io/

 # R Links:
-1.R can be used for free without installimng the software at https://posit.cloud/
+1. R can be used for free without installimng the software at https://posit.cloud/
 2. Posit documentation https://docs.posit.co/cloud/get_started/
 3. How to use R in Posit Cloud https://www.youtube.com/watch?v=tHHhVeQgYOU
 4. RStudio with Posit Cloud and ChatGPT - https://www.youtube.com/watch?v=YUGnQQ_hyNI